My shorts have shrunk. I stand in front of the mirror, trying to fasten the denim cut-offs that fitted perfectly last summer.

 Seven weeks into lockdown, and I realise that most of the hard work has been undone.

 I turn to look at the shorts from behind.
-All the fat from the top of my legs and bum has been pushed down, bulging out in two rolls.
+They don’t look good.
+Fat from the top of my legs and bum has been pushed down and is now bulging out below the shorts in two rolls.

 ‘Do you think it’s because I’ve been doing some strength training?’
-I ask.
+I ask, thinking about the workout with Joe Wicks last week.

 Chris laughs.
 ‘No. I think it’s because you’ve been doing reps to the fridge.’

-I don’t say anything.
+I say nothing.
 I look at my barely there shorts and bigger body.
 Life during lockdown has involved less exercise and more eating.
 But I am not alone in the fridge reps; my fridge reps are his fridge reps.

 ‘Do you feel fat?’
 I ask.